markstringer-dti/markstringer-dti.github.io/dti.md

 Person 2: Humph.
 Fine.

-In improvisation, it's generally agreed, these aren't the kind of answers that result in an fun scene.
-Why because they "block" the scene moving forward.
+In improvisation classes, they teach that these aren't the kind of answers that result in an fun scene.
+Why?
+Because they "block" the scene moving forward.
 They don't build on it and move it forward.
 The poodle response is completely trying to stop the "offer" of the cabbage.
 It ruins any chance of an interesting cabbage story.

-The story of a couple who learn to fly on the wings of their own farts.
-Or perhaps a story of the dangers of living with a pot of Kimchi that brews for so long that it becomes self aware.
+What could be an interesting cabbage story?
+The story of two people that learn to fly on the wings of their own farts.
+Or a story of the dangers of living with a pot of Kimchi that brews for so long that it becomes self aware.

 The second answer is "Hmph.
 Fine."
-This is perhaps even more dangerous to a good story.
-It just goes nowhere.
-Again the story is stopped dead in its tracks.
-What's happening in such a situation is that the person who is speaking is scared.
+This is even more dangerous to a good story.
+It goes nowhere.
+Again the story stops dead in its tracks.
+What's happening in such a situation is that the person who is speaking is feeling fear.
 They feel out of control, so they're doing the least that they think they can get away with.
-The result is very boring to watch, not very nice to the other performers and kind of defeats the whole object of improv.
-But they feel safer than if they had accepted the offer of cabbage and allowed the story to progress.
+The result is very boring to watch.
+Also it is not very nice to the other performers and defeats the whole object of improv.
+The whole object of improv is to create an interesting story.
+But even so, the performer feels safer than if they had accepted the offer of cabbage.
+Because they didn't know where the cabbage might lead.

 Here's another way of saying "Humph, fine."

-Imagine that instead of just two performers on stage for an improvised scene, there are a group, let's say seven, give or take a few.
-As is often the way with improvised performances, the actors get a suggestion for a setting for the scene from the audience and get "The deck of a tall sailing ship."
+Imagine tha there are a group of performers on stage for an improvised scene.
+Often to start a scene,  the actors will ask for a suggestiong from the audience.
+Someone in the audience suggests "The deck of a tall sailing ship."

 Here's what might happen.

 Person 1: [Putting mimed fake telescope to their eye] Look over there!
 On the horizon?
 There's a ship, and a flag!
 Is that a skull and cross bones?

 As with the first scene that we talked about, the other performers have a decision to make.
-One obvious decision here is to totally "yes and" the Pirate ship.
+One obvious decision here is to "yes and" the Pirate ship.

 Person 2: Oh my God the Pirates are coming.
 Haul up the sails, let's try to outrun him.